phronmophobic/clong/README.md

 ### Parsing

 `com.phronemophobic.clong.clang/parse` takes a header filename and the command line args to pass to clang.
 The most common command line args are `"-I/my/header/path"`.
 If you built clang locally, then you may also need to add system paths.
-You can see the system paths that you may need to by running `clang -### empty-file.h` from the command line.
+You can see the system paths that you may by running `clang -### empty-file.h` from the command line.

 `parse` returns a CXCursor.
 Further processing can be done via the raw api in `com.phronemophobic.clong.clang.jna.raw`.
 For basic usage, just use:
 ```clojure